Vive le Québec libre: Speech

-On July 15, before boarding the Colbert, de Gaulle told Xavier Deniau: "They will hear me over there, it will make waves!"
-He also confided to his son-in-law General Alain de Boissieu that: "I am going to strike a strong blow.
+Before boarding the Colbert, de Gaulle told Xavier Deniau, “They will hear me over there, it will make waves!"
+He also confided to his son-in-law General Alain de Boissieu that “I am going to strike a strong blow.
 Things are going to get hot.
 But it is necessary.
 It is the last chance to rectify the cowardice of France."